dabidou025/Live-Style-Transfer/README.md

 The purpose of this project is to offer a transfer of style in real time with the webcam.

+### LiveCam Style Transfer

-To run the code in collab: (slow due to Google limitations)
+To run the code in Colab: (slow due to Google limitations)

 [![Open In Colab](https://colab.research.google.com/assets/colab-badge.svg)](https://colab.research.google.com/github/dabidou025/Live-Style-Transfer/blob/main/Live_Style_Transfer.ipynb)